 A true believer that art is not created but revealed, Chahine has a classical view of the creative process, seeing art primarily as a product of the muses.
 Furthermore he contends that although the true essence of life is within us, our ability to know will always elude even our most impassioned conscious efforts.

-His Self-Portraits are innately performative, showcasing multiple transformations as Chahine personally models a variety of characters and archetypes through wardrobe, makeup, and mood.
+His Self-Portraits are innately performative, showcasing multiple transformations as Chahine personally models a variety of characters and archetypes through wardrobe, makeup, and impersonation.
 With self-portraits at the center of his practice, Chahine embraces the dark side of selfie culture, inverting the narcissistic impulse with rigorous and ruthless unrelenting and sincere self-examination.

 A self taught artist, Chahine is naturally driven to communicate as an individual with limited establishment influence.
 Alongside his visual arts practice he is also a decorated martial artist, an experienced ultrarunner, and an avid reader and writer in the fields of religion, psychology and philosophy.